 Explore New Plymouth’s beaches, famous walkway and unique city.

 The conical shape of Mount Taranaki provides a dramatic backdrop to the city, a constant reminder that the hiking trails of Egmont National Park are just a short drive away.
 You may also like to stroll along the New Plymouth Coastal Walkway, a 10 km promenade with stunning views.
-Expect good shopping and an impressive selection of restaurants.

 Driving time New Plymouth to Waitomo Caves 180 km / 111 miles, 2.5 hours

 Venture to the Waitomo Caves, where you will enjoy the Waitomo Glowworm Caves and Ruakuri Caves Combo!
 Deep underground in the heart of the Waikato are a series of unique caves that will take your breath away.
 At the Waitomo Glowworm Caves, thousands of tiny glowworms cling to the cave ceiling, creating a starry sky within the underground night.
 Nearby, the Ruakuri Cave is home to an innovative spiral entrance, echoing waterfalls, and limestone that flows into delicate shawl-like formations.